-Endometriosis occurs when tissue that lines the uterus grows somewhere else, such as the ovaries, behind the uterus, on the bowels, or on the bladder (110).
-As a result of endometriosis, a woman can experience infertility, very heavy periods, and pain in the abdomen, lower back and pelvic areas; however, some women have no symptoms (110).
+Endometriosis occurs when tissue that lines the uterus grows somewhere else, such as the ovaries, behind the uterus, on the bowels, or on the bladder [112].
+As a result of endometriosis, a woman can experience infertility, very heavy periods, and pain in the abdomen, lower back and pelvic areas; however, some women have no symptoms [112].
 The Collaborative on Health and the Environment cites a good body of evidence associating endometriosis with PCBs.
-The Collaborative on health and the Environment cites limited evidence of association linking other compounds (that are not Zeneca COCs) with bladder cancer.
-The exact cause of endometriosis is unknown; scientists are investigating factors such as menstrual flow returning to the pelvis, genetics, hormones, immune response, and exposure to manmade chemicals (110,111).
-Endometriosis is not the same as endometrial cancer (111).
-Treatment for endometriosis may include pain medication, hormone therapy, or surgical treatment (111).
+The exact cause of endometriosis is unknown; scientists are investigating factors such as menstrual flow returning to the pelvis, genetics, hormones, immune response, and exposure to manmade chemicals [112,113].
+Endometriosis is not the same as endometrial cancer [113].
+Treatment for endometriosis may include pain medication, hormone therapy, or surgical treatment [113].